tuliofalmeida/bacteria/docs/source/data.rst

  * Cell ID - Unique cell identification
  * Cell birth time - The frame number in which the cell is born (min)
  * Cell age - The total time in which the cell "lived" or was identified
- * stat0 - Indicator of cell birth and division. stat0 = 0 means no birth was observed,
-           stat0 =1 means no death/division was observed , stat0 = 2 means both birth
-           and death were observed.
+ * stat0 - Indicator of cell birth and division. stat0 = 0 means no birth was observed, stat0 =1 means no death/division was observed, stat0 = 2 means both birth and death were observed.
  * Long axis (L) birth - Length of the long axis of the cell at birth (px)
  * Long axis (L) death - Length of the long axis of the cell at division (px)
  * Short axis birth - Length of the short axis of the cell at birth (px)